-The whole process of harvesting wild rice is called manoominikewin in Ojibwa or ricing in English.
+The whole process of harvesting the crop is called manoominikewin in Ojibwa or ricing in English.

-They wrapped the pannicles in special patterns or used a particular type of binding material...strips of the inner bark of cedar, strips of basswood bark that was first softened then pulled through a hole in the bones of a bear's pelvis (!) or even burlap that had been unravelled from a gunny sack.
+They wrapped the panicles in special patterns or used a particular type of binding material...strips of the inner bark of cedar, strips of basswood bark that was first softened then pulled through a hole in the bones of a bear's pelvis (!) or even burlap that had been unraveled from a gunny sack.

-Whatever material was used it was wound into a large ball...sometimes a foot in diameter...so wound that it would unwind from the inside like a modern day ball of binder twine.
+Whatever material was used it was wound into a large ball...sometimes a foot in diameter.
+And it wound that it would unwind from the inside like a modern day ball of binder twine!

 Community members acknowledged particular binding techniques and property was generally respected.
 In this way, the fall wild rice harvest was somewhat like the spring maple syrup harvest as each family had a share of the rice field and a share of the grove of maple trees.

 The only tools need to harvest rice are those to move the canoe or flat bottomed ricing boat and to knock the ripe kernels into it.
 Paddles or poles were used to move the canoes through deep water but a long pole that was forked at one end was used when the boats arrived at the rice beds.
 The fork was able to grip the soft muddy bottom without disturbing the tender root bed.
 Many, many years ago the clans would not allow simple poles within the rice beds because they caused too much damage to the root system.

 Wild rice is harvested by threshing the stalks to extricate the kernels.
 This was referred to as knocking the rice.
 When Europeans began harvesting rice they introduced mechanical combines, but even now most Ojibwa harvest rice by knocking.

 Until it's parched, the pointed beards on the kernels present a hazard so ricers wore high boots or long socks that could be pulled up over their pant legs for protection...not just from the sharp kernels but also from an insidious little rice worms that pack a sharp bite.